jdart/ElasticSearchProcessWire/README.md

-# ElasticSearch for ProcessWire 0.4.1
+# ElasticSearch for ProcessWire 0.4.2

 ## About ElasticSearch for ProcessWire

-The ElasticSearch module for [ProcessWire CMS/CMF](http://processwire.com/) will add your page content to an ElasticSearch index, and give you a convenient way to search it.
+The ElasticSearch module for [ProcessWire CMS/CMF](http://processwire.com/) will add your page content to an ElasticSearch index per site, and give you a convenient way to search it.

 * [Information about the author](http://metricmarketing.ca/jonathan-dart)
 * [Information about Metric Marketing](http://metricmarketing.ca)